;

 “How could we integrate design better to deliver consistent value to the business as well as their loyal customers?”

-Soon, we’ll realise that there is not such a thing as one process that fits all.
+Soon, we’ll realise that there is no such thing as one process that fits all.
 Especially when our communication pattern has changed completely, when our teams are so diverse, and the function is so specific that we all have to adapt.
 Where the technology changed so fast before we implemented Beta, there are ten of new APIs we need to adapt to.
-It is no wonder that the operation will be the key to tailoring this into a comprehensive, healthy, flexible, scalable and well-functioning product team that delivers value to the business.
+It is no wonder that operations will be the key to tailoring this into a comprehensive, healthy, flexible, scalable and well-functioning product team that delivers value to the business.

 With over two decades of interviews and analysis methods, we are bringing the Design at Scale™Grid publication

-The medium where we meet to connect, discover, share and challenge design functions within an organisation as a primary pillar strengthening transparent communication across the business and creating a resilient and well-functioning design team that utilises the technology in the centre and challenges the operation models that work for particular situations.
+The medium where we meet to connect, discover, share and challenge design functions within an organisation as a primary pillar, strengthening transparent communication across the business and creating a resilient and well-functioning design team that utilises technology in the centre and challenges the operational models that work for particular situations.

 Happy scaling through design!